samarbadriddin0v/movie-app/README.md

 <h1 align="center" id="title">Movie API's application</h1>

-<p id="description">Introducing our Global Movie Application a cutting-edge mobile platform developed with React Native.
+<p id="description">Introducing our Movie Application a cutting-edge mobile platform developed with React Native.
 Experience seamless navigation and stunning visual aesthetics thanks to our beautiful UI design.
 Our project boasts a robust architecture ensuring smooth functionality and efficient performance.
 TailwindCSS integration guarantees a responsive and visually appealing layout while shared components enhance collaboration and streamline development.
-Dive into the world of movies like never before with our user-friendly and visually captivating Global Movie Application.</p>
+Dive into the world of movies like never before with our user-friendly and visually captivating Movie Application.</p>

 <h2>🚀 Demo</h2>